epython-dev/epython/README.md

 This project is in development and extremely alpha.
 You should not use this for anything.

+Learn more on this talk [Travis Oliphant gave at PyData Austin 2019](https://www.youtube.com/watch?v=Z8vsTxzmorE).

-If you are interested in contributing to the design and goals, then join the Discussion at OpenTeams Slack
+If you are interested in contributing to the design and goals, then join the Discussion at [OpenTeams Slack](https://openteams.com/projects/epython)

 # Installation